yzdxs/learn-anything/readme.md

 ### 1986: the making of atomic bomb

+### 1993: lenin's tomb: the last days of the soviet empire

 ### 1997: guns, germs, and steel: the fates of human societies

 ### 03: masters of doom

+### 03: stalin: the court of the red tsar

+### 03-08: the third reich trilogy

+- the coming of the third reich

+- the third reich in power

+- the third reich at war

 ### 11: sapiens: a brief history of humankind

 ### 12: the idea factory: bell labs and the great age of american innovation

 ### 14: the sixth extinction: an unnatural history

+### 15: conquerors: how portugal forged the first global empire

 ## crypto